exiang/open_hub_wiki/Production-Environment-Setup.md

 ## Preparation

 ### Pick a Domain
 In this case, assume the setup is at `openhub.mymagic.my`.
 Please take note OpenHub must run on a SSL enabled server thru https.
-Don't worry if you do not have a valid SSL cert.
-You can always use FREE Cloudflare for https.

 ### Setup EC2 instance
 Make sure you created an elastic IP and map to this instance.
 Assume your public elastic IP is `64.128.128.128`.